xavierallem/Summary1/README.md

 You must have at-least 1-2 hours of free time, stable Internet, to complete all steps given here.
 You will have to read carefully, understand and do things.

-#### What will you learn?
+#### Index of what you will you learn?
 1. Culture and the Mission of IoTIoT.in and Shunya OS
-1. New approach towards learning - 20hrs learning method
+1. Faster approach towards learning - 20hrs learning method
-1. GitLab Interface
+1. Project management -GitLab Interface
 1. Basic Git Work-flow
-1. How to document like experienced developers
+1. Document like a professional coder

 > **Innovation is seeing what everybody has seen and thinking what nobody has thought**.
 Famous quote by Dr. Albert Szent-Györgyi, discovered Vitamin C.

-We believe this too.
-Hence we try to **Innovate** in all the things that we do and our *biggest innovations* are our **Processes**.
+Our *biggest **innovations** are our **Processes** .We have arranged common course material in a structured way learnt by training over 300 students and optimised to anchor core concepts and master the subject by doing  practical assignments.

 ## Step 1 : Learn About the culture of our company